-This guide will explain how to find the best insurance for teen drivers and provide tips for the best ways to lower premiums.
+This guide will explain how to find the best insurance for teen drivers and provide tips for ways to lower premiums.

 The number one piece of advice we give anyone shopping for insurance is to compare car insurance quotes.
-Enter your zip code into our comparison tool or call (855) 518-0148 to get an idea of how much your insurance will cost.
-Also be sure to read our review of the best auto insurance companies where we evaluate the best companies based on coverage, customer service, cost, financial strength, availability, and technology.
+Enter your zip code into our comparison tool or call (844) 246-8209 to get an idea of how much your insurance will cost.
+Also be sure to read our review of the best auto insurance companies where we evaluate the top companies based on coverage, customer service, cost, financial strength, availability, and technology.

 In this article: